lifwanian/how-to-build-an-ios-messaging-app/en/implement_group_messaging.md

 # Implement Group Messaging

-Group messaging is the extened concept of the 1-on-1 messaging.
-It has also the features for inviting users, typing indicator and unread message count.
+Group messaging is an extended concept of 1-on-1 messaging.
+It also comes with features for inviting users, a typing indicator and an unread message count.

-Three or more users is required in order to start group messaging.
-The sample project provides the feature for it in Messaging tab.
+Three or more users are required in order to start a group messaging.
+The sample project provides these feature for it in a Messaging Tab.

 You can select users who you want to invite in **Messaging Tab > Invite > Select Channel > Select User**.